scene-verse/SceneVerse/DATA.md

 ### Data Processing

-We release a data preprocessing exemplar for 3RScan, MultiScan and ARKitScenes, with more details [here](preprocess/README.md).
+We release a data preprocessing exemplar for 3RScan, MultiScan, ARKitScenes and Structured3D, with more details [here](preprocess/README.md).

 We also release the [scripts](preprocess/ssg/README.md) for scene graph generation.